moonlight58/ArchLinuxTutorial/README.md

 ### 1.2 Boot System
 You can boot by many ways, here's the list on how you can boot Arch Linux on your computer :
 - USB Driver
   - There's two way to install Arch Linux with a USB Driver, the first is for a full installation called a "Install Arch Linux on a removable medium" and the second option is installing Arch Linux as a rescue USB with "chroot" or "Rufus".
 Rufus is a utility for formatting and creating bootable USB media, such as USB sticks, flash memory and so on.
-(I, personally, use Rufus when doing Arch Linux Installation)
+(I, personally, use Rufus when doing Linux Installation)
 - Optical Disc
   - I will not explain how to install Arch Linux with an optical disc, because it's not the most common way to install (maybe i'm wrong but i didn't heard much of this way inside the Arch community) and i'm not an expert with this way of installing Arch Linux
 - PXE (through network)